Enterprise surveys

 How to submit data?

-Starting from 12 June, data can be submitted to Statistics Estonia in the new self-service environment at uuringud.stat.ee.
+Data can be submitted to Statistics Estonia in the self-service environment at uuringud.stat.ee.

 To make data submission as easy and convenient as possible, all questionnaires will be updated in the new environment.
 Currently, only some of the questionnaires have been updated, however, the goal is to update all enterprise questionnaires by the end of 2026.

-- The new environment can be accessed at uuringud.stat.ee or via the button “Go to self-service” at the top of Statistics Estonia's website.
+- The self-service environment can be accessed at uuringud.stat.ee or via the button “Go to self-service” at the top of Statistics Estonia's website.
 To log in, authentication via ID-card, mobile-ID, or Smart-ID is required.
-It is not possible to access the new environment with a password.
-Only enterprises entered in the Business Register can be represented in the new self-service.
+It is not possible to access the environment with a password.
+Only enterprises entered in the Business Register can be represented in the self-service.

-- The new self-service is available to enterprises that are obliged to provide data and whose questionnaires have been migrated to the new environment.
+- The self-service is available to enterprises that are obliged to provide data

-- Foreign citizens and representatives of declarant companies can log in with a password, after which they will, for the time being, be redirected to eSTAT.
+- Representatives of declarant companies and foreigners who have been issued a password can log in with their password, after which they will, for the time being, be redirected to eSTAT.

 - submit data,